SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch15:file_attributes.md

          the same group as this directory instead of the using the EGID of the process that are creating this file.

+	 > And the `set-GID` can propatate on directories, see note 8.

       TODO: update this when another usage is present.

     * sticky bit (restricted deletion bit) (only useful on directories nowadays)